 I want to cover a few important elements that kill many beginning bloggers, sometimes before they even get started, or early on in the journey.
-These blogging tips for beginners should help you avoid some common pitfalls or some of the common new blogger mistakes I see.
+These tips when blogging for beginners should help you avoid some common pitfalls or some of the common new blogger mistakes I see.

 I’ve been at this blogging game for quite a few years now, and believe me, I was far from perfect (still am!)… There was a lot of learning by error and throwing things at the wall to see what sticks.